blainemoser/JsonExtract/README.md

 Retrieve a property:
 `property, err := json.Extract("path/to/property")`

-The path of the property must be separated by forward-slashes (`/`).
+The path to the property must be separated by forward-slashes (`/`).

 For list indexes, indicate the element position by enclosing the index in square brackets, e.g. `"path/to/list/[0]"`.